kshamseera/Baby_sitter-app/README.md

   ![user-model](/docs/schema3.png)

 * BabySitterRegistration model:
-  These models are designed to store all the baby sitter details .
+  These models are designed to store all the babysitter details .

 #### Describe the way tasks are allocated and tracked in your project